Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 II.
 CASE STUDY 2

-Contrastingly, some studies suggest that the lunar cycle might influence female fertility and hormonal cycles, subsequently impacting sleep.
+Contrastingly, other studies suggest that the lunar cycle might influence female fertility and hormonal cycles, subsequently impacting sleep.

 • Ancient beliefs connecting moon phases with menstrual cycles and fertility have fueled this speculation.